orenbenkiki/dynamake/README.rst

     import dynamake.make as dm
     from c_source_files import scan_included_files  # Assume this for simplicity.

-    # Naive: does not handle files including each other,
+    # Naive: does not handle a cycle of files including each other,
-    # or allows for missing include files (e.g. in #ifdef),
+    # does not allow for missing include files (e.g. in #ifdef),
     # doesn't cache results, etc.
     def require_included_files(paths: *Strings) -> None:
         dm.require(*paths)